adslbarxatov/IOP/docs/index.md

 Advertisements in the Policy Scope are only allowed in case described in Product regulation #2 of this Policy. *Untargeted (generic) ads elements can be grounds for a permanent ban*.

-### 4. No payments and / or restrictions for content are permitted
+### 4. Lab doesn’t allow payments and / or restrictions for content

-⁽¹⁾ All texts, pictures, diagrams, datasets and other information objects (including the Policy Objects) are provided by the Lab to members and provided by members to the Laboratory free of any restrictions and without any payments, explicit and implied, subject to compliance with Product regulation #1 of this Policy.
+⁽¹⁾ All texts, pictures, diagrams, datasets and other information objects (including the Policy Objects) are provided by the Laboratory to members and provided by members to the Laboratory free of any restrictions and without any payments, explicit and implied, subject to compliance with Product regulation #1 of this Policy.

 ⁽²⁾ All related rights issues are resolved by sender by himself before submitting of content.
 Non-free content